 You will learn teaching techniques during your training days when you arrive in Assisi, Italy.
 While working you may want to pull your hair out, but when it’s over you will look back and miss all of your students dearly.
 When you go home every afternoon you will want to sleep, but don’t.
 Take an espresso and power through, otherwise you’ll miss out on the best part of The English Camp Company, and that’s your family and new friends.

 When I look back on this experience I think of how much I learned and achieved.
 I’m proud of myself for being almost brave enough to live abroad.
 Three months was just enough for me to believe that I could do four months, or even five months, and who knows, I might try six months, which could lead to seven, and before you know it, I’ll be signing my year-long contract.

-Caroline Chadwell is a 26-year-old from a rural town in Tennessee.
-Currently teaching online and seeking out next adventure abroad.
-For more on her adventures abroad, follow her blog at: http://teachlearntravel.com/
+An ITA graduate, Caroline Chadwell is a 26-year-old from a rural town in Tennessee.
+She currently teaches online and is seeking out next adventure abroad.

 Want to Learn More About Teaching English Abroad?